frankwang28/frankwang28.github.io/_posts/2020-07-01-RedditWallpaper.md

 ##### Jul 2020 - Aug 2021

-RedditWallpaper is an Android wallpaper application that periodically gets images from a specified Reddit page and sets it as the wallpaper
+RedditWallpaper is an Android wallpaper application that periodically gets images from a specified Reddit page and sets it as the wallpaper.

 A dream of mine is to travel and see the world and [specific subreddits](https://www.reddit.com/r/EarthPorn/) allow me to have a glimpse of such adventures.
 One day, I decided why not and create an app to set my phone's Wallpaper to those scenic images.
 However, there were two large hurdles in this process.